loimax/VDI/README.md

 ### Docker
 1. build the image : `docker build -t vdi-app .` or `docker-compose build` with the docker-compose.yml file
-2. run the container : `docker run -it -d 5000:5000 --name vdi-app vdi-app` or `docker-compose up -d` with the docker-compose.yml file
+2. run the container : `docker run -it -d -p 5000:5000 --name vdi-app vdi-app` or `docker-compose up -d` with the docker-compose.yml file
 ```yaml
 version: "3.9"
 services: